Neotron-Compute/Neotron-Common-Hardware/README.md

 | 4.19 | ~IRQ1                |
 | 4.20 | ~IRQ0                |

-### Expansion Socket
+## Expansion

-The expansion socket allows you to add on I²C or SPI based devices at a later date.
-It provides a single chip-select and a single IRQ line - the motherboard design should ensure each socket gets a unique signal for each of these.
+The (up-to) seven expansion sockets allow you to add on I²C or SPI based devices at a later date.
+Each provides a single chip-select and a single IRQ line - the motherboard design should ensure each socket gets a unique signal for each of these.
 Each expansion device should also contain a AT24C256 or similar EEPROM device.
 To allow these EEPROM devices to be scanned, each slot also contains three `EEPROM_ADDRESS` pins, tied to Vcc or GND in a unique combination.
-These should be connected through to the EEPROM address lines on your AT24C256, thus ensuring that each expansion card has its EEPROM at a unique address.
+These should be connected through to the EEPROM address lines on your AT24C256, thus ensuring that each expansion card has its EEPROM at a unique address - 0x50 on Slot 0 through to a maximum possible 0x57 for Slot 7.
+Where your board has on-board devices, you should fit an AT24C256 EEPROM for each device so that the on-board devices can be discovered, exactly as if they were on an expansion card.

 The expansion slot is a simple 2x10 header.
-We suggest the use of a TE card-edge connector, but you could equally use a pin-header if desired.
+We suggest the use of a TE card-edge connector, but you could equally use two 1x10 pin-headers if desired.

 The pin functions are: